This paper is about 6000 words long, and was done in March 2017. It is (c) Ronnie Horesh

 My proposal is to issue non interest-

 Take for example the goal of nuclear peace.
 We can define this as a sustained period during which the detonation of nuclear device that kills more than 100 people does not occur.
-That period could be fifty years or longer.
+That period could be fifty years.
 Assume that a fixed number of bonds is issued, redeemable for $1million only when that fifty years has expired.
 These bonds are floated, nationally and overseas, on open tender as at an auction: those who bid the highest price for the limited number of bonds available will be successful.
 Importantly, all bonds would find a buyer: the opening market price might be very low, but the bonds will all be sold.
 What factors will determine the opening price of these bonds?
 Most obviously, the market's assessment of how likely and when the objective will be achieved.
-(Interest rates on alternative investments will be a factor.)
+(Interest rates on alternative investments will also be a factor.)
 The bonds could initially sell for as little as $100 if people thought there were virtually no chance of this particular social goal being achieved in any forseeable future.
 People will of course differ in their assessment of the value of the bonds, and their views will change with time as events make achievement of the targeted objective a more or less likely prospect.
 The bonds, once issued, would be transferable at any time; market prices would be publicly quoted just like those of ordinary bonds or shares.

 Assume now that the bonds targeting nuclear peace have been issued and that their opening value is, in fact, just $100.
 People, or institutions, now hold bonds that can multiply in value by a factor of 10 000 once the fifty-